jcvacaro/ml_notes/nlp.md

         * a translation training example can be written as the sequence (translate to french, english text, french text).
         * a reading comprehension training example can be written as (answer the question, document, question, answer).
     * Our speculation is that a language model with sufficient capacity will begin to learn to infer and perform the tasks demonstrated in natural language sequences in order to better predict them, regardless of their method of procurement.
     * If a language model is able to do this it will be, in effect, performing unsupervised multitask learning.

+* Dataset
+    * we created a new web scrape which emphasizes document quality.
+    * we only scraped web pages which have been curated/filtered by humans.
+    * we scraped all outbound links from Reddit, a social media platform, which received at least 3 karma.
+    * The resulting dataset, WebText
+    * contains the text subset of these 45 million links.
+    * All results presented in this paper use a preliminary version of WebText which does not include links created after Dec 2017
+    * which after de-duplication and some heuristic based cleaning contains slightly over 8 million documents for a total of 40 GB of text.
+    * We removed all Wikipedia documents from WebText since it is a common data source for other datasets and could complicate analysis due to over lapping training data with test evaluation tasks.

 * Input Representation (2)
     * A general language model (LM) should be able to compute the probability of (and also generate) any string.